Last Updated On October 25th, 2020

 - Use any high smoking oil for sautéing your vegetables.

 Smoking is possibly the most exotic and creative method for wok cooking.
-Unlike the most other slandered pans, a wok is wide and deep enough to accommodate an internal smoking set-up.
+Unlike most other slandered pans, a wok is wide and deep enough to accommodate an internal smoking set-up.
 Moreover, the spacious interior of the wok provides enough room for the smoke to circulate the food.

 - Ensure that your wok is cleaned completely before setting it up for smoking.